Sixty Parkside

 No analysis available

-I looked for STR-related terms such as short-term rental, vacation rental, TVU, NUC, and 30-day minimum rules, but found no indication that short-term rentals are allowed.
-In the absence of any supportive wording, this is treated as not allowed.
+I looked for STR-related language such as short-term rental allowed, vacation rental, TVU, NUC, and 30-day minimum rules, but found no indication that STRs are allowed.
+In the absence of any public-remarks support, this is set to false.

-I searched for hotel pool language such as hotel rental program, managed by hotel, or brand-specific rental pools and found nothing.
-Since the remarks do not show STR allowance, this must also be false.
+I searched for hotel pool language such as hotel rental program, managed by hotel, or brand-specific rental pools, and found nothing.
+Since there is no evidence that STR is allowed, this must be false.

-I looked for wording like mandatory pool, required to rent, cannot opt out, or similar constraints, but found none.
-With no evidence of an STR program at all, mandatory participation is false.
+I looked for wording like mandatory pool, required to rent, cannot opt out, or similar restrictions, but found no such language.
+With no STR program evident in the remarks, this is false.

 No analysis available